istreamlabs/docs-portal/docs/guide/client.md

 Choose the **iStreamPlanet Go SDK** if:

 - Your primary language is Go

+Choose the **iStreamPlanet Python SDK** if:

+- Your primary language is Python

 Don't see your company's primary language listed here?
 [Contact us](https://istreamplanet.com/contact/) to request that we add it.